 THC, or tetrahydrocannabinol, is the chemical compound in cannabis that can cause a euphoric high as well as impairment.
 Cannabis, just like alcohol, has measurable physiological effects: It impairs your ability to drive and react quickly in critical situations.
 So, driving high is dangerous in and of itself; mixing pot and alcohol is even more so.

 Authorities believe drugged driving is more difficult to stop than drunk driving because there are hundreds of drugs, both legal and illegal, that can adversely impact your ability to drive safely.
-Detecting drugged driving is difficult, that’s why some of them needed help from Oklahoma City Personal Injury Attorneys to solve the case.
 There may be less public outcry about drugged driving than there is with driving drunk, but despite that, officials will continue to work on ways of stopping the growing trend.